ayecue/greybel/README.md

 ```

 ## Envar
 Envar will put environment variables into your script.
 Just keep in mind to use the `--env-file /path/env.conf` parameter.
 This might be useful if you want to use different variables for different environments.
 Keep in mind that there's also a `--suffix local` parameter which might be helpful for this as well.

 Since `0.4.0.0` you can use multiple env files `--env-file /path/default.conf --env-file /path/env.conf`.

 Another feature with `0.4.0.0` is that you can actually can put comments into the env file.

+Since `0.4.1.0` you can use `--env-var MY_VAR=MY_VALUE` to set environment variables as well.
 ```
 //File path: env.conf
 # MY COMMENT